nsharma1396/kvell/Readme.md

 npm start
 ```

 That's it!
-This will start you server on [http://localhost:5001](http://localhost:5001).
+This will start your server on [http://localhost:5001](http://localhost:5001).

 ![starting the server](website/docs/assets/start-server.gif)